ipfans/cc-quick-profile/README.md

 1. **Profile Storage**: Your profiles are stored locally in a JSON configuration file
 2. **System Tray Integration**: The application runs in the background with a system tray icon
-3. **Claude Integration**: When you activate a profile, the app updates Claude Code's settings automatically
+3. **Claude Integration**: When you activate a profile, the app updates Claude Code's settings automatically (requires Claude Code restart to take effect)
 4. **Cross-Platform**: Built with Fyne, ensuring consistent behavior across all supported platforms

 ## Contributing